AgidiMaro/100DaysOfCode-Web/Day2/README.md

     - Used transform:scale(2) to double the size of the element
 - Created Graphics : crescent moon, heart
 - Practised animation with keyframes
+    - created a beating heart
+    - created a bouncing ball with bezier curve